paulolc/paulolc.online/content/posts/2019-07-19-use-tabs-for-indentation-instead-of-spaces.md

 draft: false
 date: 2019-07-19T07:54:16.489Z
 description: >-
-  Several online discussions that about the reasons you should use tabs for indentation and spaces for alignment.
+  Several online discussions about the reasons you should use tabs instead of spaces for indentation.
 category: coding
 ---
 Accessibility.
 Accessibility is the real reason you must use tabs instead of spaces for indentation.